polkascan/py-substrate-metadata-docs/docs/altair/nftsales.md

 ---------
 ### NotFound
-A user tried to add an NFT that could not be found in T::NonFungibles
+A user tried to add an NFT that could not be found in [`Config::NonFungibles`]

 ---------
 ### NotOwner